paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-011-estate-tax.md

 1981—Subsec. (a).
 Pub.
 L. 97–34, § 401(a)(1), substituted “$192,800” for “$47,000”.

 Subsec. (b).
 Pub.
 L. 97–34, § 401(a)(2)(A), struck out “$47,000” before “credit” from heading and in text substituted in subsec. (a) substitutions for “$192,800” amounts of “$62,800”, “$79,300”, “$96,300”, “$121,800”, and “$155,800” in the case of decedents dying in 1982, 1983, 1984, 1985, and 1986, respectively, for subsec. (a) substitutions for “$47,000” amounts of “$30,000”, “$34,000”, “$38,000”, and “$42,500” in the case of decedents dying in 1977, 1978, 1979, and 1980, respectively.

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–21, title VII, § 70106(b), July 4, 2025, 139 Stat.
+162, provided that: “The amendments made by this section [amending this section] shall apply to estates of decedents dying and gifts made after December 31, 2025.”

 #### Effective Date of 2017 Amendment
 Amendment by section 11002(d)(1)(CC) of Pub.
 L. 115–97 applicable to taxable years beginning after Dec.
 31, 2017, see section 11002(e) of Pub.
 L. 115–97, set out as a note under [section 1 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1).